3.1 Summary of Material Accounting Policies

 • Debt instruments, derivatives and equity instruments at fair value through profit or loss (FVTPL)

 FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
+Any debt instrument, which does not meet the criteria for categorisation as at amortized cost or as FVTOCI, is classified as at FVTPL.
 Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.

 • Equity instruments measured at fair value through other comprehensive income (FVTOCI)

 All equity investments in scope of 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at FVTPL.
-For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income, subsequent changes in the fair value.
+For all othe equity instruments, the Company may make an irrevocable election to presen in other comprehensive income, subsequent changes in the fair value.
 The Company makes such election on an instrument-by-instrument basis.
-The classification is made on initial recognition and is irrevocable.

-in the OCI.
+If the Company decides to classify an equity instrument as FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the OCI.
 These equity shares are designated as Fair Value Through OCI (FVTOCI) as they are not held for trading and disclosing their fair value fluctuation in profit and loss will not reflect the purpose of holding.
 There is no recycling of the amounts from OCI to the Statement of Profit and Loss, even on sale of investment.

 Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.